Laugny/-SimpleAV/README.md

 Not recommended for normal use, it takes to Long to scan every Hash, and there are over 300 Documents with hashes.
 It's just meant for educational purposes only.

+`For Compiling use Visual Studio 2017 or later`